cssigniter/gutenbee/readme.txt

 == Changelog ==

+= 2.6.2 =
+* Fixed Post Type block support for custom classes.
+* Post Type block: Min-max columns are now filterable per post type (see 'gutenbee_block_post_types_post_types_columns').
+* Fixed an issue where heading colors would not be overridden by the applied text color.
+* Fixed an issue on the Icon block where deleting the icon input would invalidate the block.
+* Updated buttons on the poster image setting in the Video block.
+* Display initial values on the border settings.
+* Always display the border radius setting, regardless of the border style attribute.
+* Fixed handling of offset when used in combination with pagination in the Post Type block.

 = 2.6.1 =
 * Fixed an issue with the IconBox and the ImageBox blocks where if the font size was reset the block would break validation.

 = 2.6.0 =
 * Added new "Food Item" block.